vaimee/desmo/desmo-docusaurus/docs/intro.md

 2. Facilities: touristic facilities reserve a part of the community driven fleet for their own users as an additional service included in their offering.
 Facilities can customize fleet behavior and management.
 3. Suppliers: users or organizations can register their devices and set a fair price per hour on-chain and they become part of the fleet.
 When users or facilities rent their vehicles, suppliers are paid accordingly.

 ![NGI](imgs/logo-ngi-ontochain.png)

+### Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation program through the NGI ONTOCHAIN program under cascade funding agreement No 957338